 Ryûkôsai's active period spanned about 30 years, but his surviving single-sheet prints (ichimai-e) are few, numbering, so far, only 16 signed and 30 unsigned but attributed designs.
 His earliest ichimai-e is dated 11/1791, the last c.
 1800.
 Many are known in only solitary impressions.
 All but two are in the hosoban format.
 Ryûkôsai apparently produced most or all of his hosoban as polyptychs while often signing only one of the sheets, thereby posing a challenge to today's art historians when they encounter unsigned sheets in the Ryûkôsai style.

 Two fine examples of Ryûkôsai's mature portrait style are shown here.
 At the top right, Yoshizawa Iroha I is depicted as Ariwara no Narihira in 12/1791.
-At the lower right, Yamashita Kinsaku II is shown in the role of Kohagi in a performance from 1/1793.
+On the left, Yamashita Kinsaku II is shown in the role of Kohagi in a performance from 1/1793.

 Ryûkôsai also painted small actor portraits that were compiled in albums; these, too, are rare.
 The Osaka Museum of History owns an album of 36 painted half-length and full-length actor portraits called Rien shoga, with a postscript dated 1787 and preface dated 1788.
 A handscroll titled Kyôgen zukushi zukan (Illustrated scroll of collected plays: 狂言尽図巻) c.
 1789–1801 in the Chiba City Museum of Art includes 33 full-length actors in performance.

 Ryûkôsai had few students.
-His two most important followers were Urakusai Nagahide (有楽斎長秀 active c.
-1799-1840s) and Shôkôsai Hanbei (c. 松好斎半兵衛 active c.
+His two most important followers were Yûrakusai Nagahide (有楽齋長秀 active c.
+1799-1840s) and Shôkôsai Hanbei (c. 松好齋半兵衛 active c.
 1795-1809).
-He also deserves credit for establishing what became, arguably, the most important lineage of print designers in Osaka: Ryûkôsai Jokei--> Shôkôsai Hanbei--> Shunkôsai Hokushû --> Shunkôsai Hokuei.
+He also deserves credit for establishing what became, arguably, the most important lineage of print designers in Osaka: Ryûkôsai Jokei--> Shôkôsai Hanbei--> Shunkôsai Hokushû --> Shunkôsai Hokuei. © 2017-2019 by

 - Keyes, Roger and Mizushima, Keiko: The Theatrical World of Osaka Prints.
 Philadelphia Museum of Art, 1973, pp. 46-47, 238.